Skip to main content

 What PII Detection Looks For

 Obvious PII by column name — Columns named "email", "phone", "ssn", "dob", "first_name", "last_name" are strong signals.
-But column names are often misleading or abbreviated.

 Pattern-based detection — Values matching email format, phone number patterns, SSN patterns (XXX-XX-XXXX), credit card patterns, or IP address formats indicate PII regardless of column name.